Strong Spatial Mixing for General 2-Spin Systems: A Unified Approach from Zero-Freeness: Introduction

-Computing the partition function of the 2-spin system given an input graph $G$ is a very basic counting problem, and it is known to be \#P-hard for all complex valued parameters $(\beta, \gamma, \lambda)$ but a few very restricted settings such as $\beta\gamma=1$ or $\lambda=0$~\cite{bar82,Caiphard,clx-boolean-csp-complex}.
-Many natural combinatorial problems can be formulated as computing the partition function of the 2-spin system.
+Computing the partition function of the 2-spin system given an input graph $G$ is a very basic counting problem, and it is known to be \#P-hard for all complex-valued parameters $(\beta, \gamma, \lambda)$ except for a few very restricted settings such as $\beta\gamma=1$ or $\lambda=0$~\cite{bar82,Caiphard,clx-boolean-csp-complex}.
+Many natural combinatorial problems can be formulated as computing the partition functions of 2-spin systems.
 For example, when $\beta = 0$ and $\gamma=1$, $Z_G(0, 1, \lambda)$ is the independence polynomial of the graph $G$ (also known as the \emph{hard-core model} in statistical physics); it counts the number of independent sets of the graph $G$ when $\lambda =1$.
-And when $\beta=\gamma$, such a 2-spin system is the famous \emph{Ising model}.
+When $\beta=\gamma$, such a 2-spin system is the famous \emph{Ising model}.